-It’s no surprise that St. Patrick’s Day racks up profits in alcohol sales.
+Unsurprisingly, St. Patrick’s Day racks up profits in alcohol sales.
 Thirteen million pints of Guinness beer are shipped to pubs for this celebration alone.
-Beer brewers earned $245 million based on 2012 numbers.
-So how exactly do thirteen million pints of Guinness get to where they’re going?
+According to wallethub.com,

-Well there are approximately 124 U.S. pints in the half kegs commonly stocked in bars.
+Approximately 124 U.S. pints are in the half kegs commonly stocked in bars.
 That’s 104,839 kegs or 1,889,534.88 cases (24/12-oz cans per case) of Guinness alone.
 A full keg weighs 160.5 pounds.
 A fully loaded semi-trailer can carry (average) 80,000 pounds, or 498 kegs of Guinness.
 That means for Guinness alone on St. Patty’s day, 210 fully loaded semi trucks will travel around the country delivering beer!
 Now multiply that number across all of the other non-Guinness beer brands, and that’s a LOT of trucks and a lot of beer.
 Many of the beer trucks will deliver a combination of cases and kegs, many of which will ride in refrigerated trailers.

 Corned Beef & Cabbage

 The traditional Irish meal of bacon and cabbage has been Americanized over the years.
-In the U.S., corned beef and cabbage are the St. Patty’s Day staples.
+In the U.S., corned beef and cabbage are St. Patty’s Day staples.
 Cabbage is at its highest market in March.
 Annual statistics indicate that 2.3 billion pounds of cabbage are produced in the U.S. This demand is reflected in a 70 percent increase in cabbage shipments the week of St. Patrick’s Day alone.

-Kiss Me, I’m Irish!
+Kiss Me; I’m Irish!

-The above statistics do not even address the packaging and transporting of the holiday-themed parade and party supplies.
+The above statistics do not address the packaging and transporting of the holiday-themed parade and party supplies.
 Twenty-three percent of Americans will decorate their home or office to get in the spirit.
-Hallmark confirms that 100 different cards are developed for this holiday and statistics reveal that seven million St. Patrick’s Day cards are exchanged.
+Hallmark confirms that 100 different cards are developed for this holiday, and statistics reveal that seven million St. Patrick’s Day cards are exchanged.

-The top-ranked festivities in New York, N.Y. began in 1762 and now boasts two million spectators.
+The top-ranked festivities in New York, N.Y., began in 1762 and now boasts two million spectators.
 New York has hosted this famous event for 248 consecutive years.
-Chicago, Illinois hosts the second-ranked parade which started in 1843 and draws one million celebrants.
-The Southie Parade of Boston, Massachusetts falls third in rank and holds the title of the oldest beginning in 1737.
+Chicago, Illinois, hosts the second-ranked parade, which started in 1843 and draws one million celebrants.
+The Southie Parade of Boston, Massachusetts, falls third in rank and holds the title of the oldest, beginning in 1737.
 Spectators in South Boston range from 600,000 to one million.

 For even more fun, the World’s Smallest Park was named by the Guinness Book of World Records in 1971.
-This Mill Ends Park in Portland, Or. was dedicated on St. Patrick’s Day 1948 by Dick Fagan.
+This Mill Ends Park in Portland, Or., was dedicated on St. Patrick’s Day 1948 by Dick Fagan.
 The park was built on the legend of Patrick O’Toole.
 Fagan named it “the world’s largest leprechaun colony west of Ireland.”

-Finally, the shamrock representing the Holy Trinity remains a mainstay of St. Patrick’s Day celebrations both religious and secular.
+Finally, the shamrock representing the Holy Trinity remains a mainstay of St. Patrick’s Day celebrations, both religious and secular.
 In 2007, Edward Martin Sr. from Alaska collected the largest group of four-leaf clovers.
 The collection took him over eight years to compile and boasted 111,060 green beauties.

-So, this year as you eat your corned beef and cabbage, or wash it down with a pint of Guinness, raise a glass to the mighty men and women who worked tirelessly and traveled the many long miles to help ensure your St. Patrick’s Day is a happy one!
+So, this year as you eat your corned beef and cabbage, or wash it down with a pint of Guinness, raise a glass to the mighty men and women who worked tirelessly and traveled many miles to help ensure your St. Patrick’s Day is a happy one!